What is the FSMA Traceability Lot Code and Who Must Comply?

 Again, we’re speaking generally.
 The FDA has an online tool to determine if you’re exempt from the Final Rule.

-This is a lot to digest.
-Online tools are fine, but the better option is to contact us and nail down your FSMA traceability lot code obligations — and to make sure you’re ready to comply with every FSMA requirement.
+This is a lot of information to digest, especially the FSMA requirements.
+The best option is to contact us and nail down your FSMA traceability lot code obligations — and to make sure you’re ready to comply with every FSMA requirement.

 As we wrote in our last FSMA update about two weeks ago, the deadline to comply is January 20, 2026.
 That seems like a long way off, but it’s really not when you factor in the complexity of the Final Rule, the FTL, and the other mandates.